Fall Guy (1982 film): Song

-"Kamata koshin-kyoku" is the title of a cover version of "Song of the Vagabonds" from the 1925 operetta The Vagabond King by Rudolph Friml.
+The title song, Kamata koshin-kyoku is based on "Song of the Vagabonds" from the 1925 operetta The Vagabond King by Rudolph Friml.
 It was released as a single by Shochiku Kamata studio, the film's studio.
 The song was originally performed by Yutaka Kawasaki and Naoko Soga.
-In the film, Keiko Ishizaka, Morio Kazama, and Mitsuru Hirata sing it.
+Matsuzaka, Kazama, and Hirata sing the film version.

 Postage stamp

 An 80-yen Japanese commemorative postage stamp featuring an image from the film was issued on October 10, 2006.